yiisoft/validator/docs/guide/conditional-validation.md

 $result = (new Validator())->validate($data, $rules);
 ```

-If the attribute is required, it is more appropriate to use `skipOnError: true` instead of the `Required` rule.
+If the attribute is required, it is more appropriate to use `skipOnError: true` instead of the preceding `Required` rule.
 This is because the detection of empty values within the `Required` rule and skipping in further rules
 can be set separately.
 This is described in more detail below, see [Configuring empty criteria in other rules] section.